anish-123233/Hotel/README.md

 - **Booking & Cancellation Analysis:** Analysis of booking statuses, cancellations, and no-shows to identify potential revenue leakage.
 - **Operational Performance:** Evaluation of occupancy, realization rates, and other operational KPIs to identify performance gaps and improvement opportunities.

-The python scripts utilized to clean and quarantine data can be found here [data_cleaning/src/quality_pipeline.ipynb]
+The python scripts utilized to clean and quarantine data can be found [here] (data_cleaning/src/quality_pipeline.ipynb).